-If your credit card company sues you, you’ll need to decide if it is worth paying for an attorney to help you.
+If your credit card company sues you, you’ll need to decide if it's worth paying for an attorney to help you.
 In many cases, it is.
 An attorney can help you raise any defenses you have, negotiate with the creditor to settle the debt, or simply inform you of your rights and responsibilities in the matter.

 Below are some situations where you should consider hiring, or at least consulting with, an attorney if your credit card company files a lawsuit against you.

 If the statute of limitations has passed, you have to assert this defense by responding to the lawsuit and providing supporting evidence to get the case dismissed.
 An attorney can help you with this.

-To do this you’ll need to demand proof from the debt collector that you are the person who owes the debt.
-This can be tricky and an attorney can assist you in making the debt collector produce the original documents so that you can show that your signature, social security number, and other personal information doesn’t match that of the actual debtor.
+To do this you’ll need to demand proof from the debt collector that you're the person who owes the debt.
+This can be tricky and an attorney can assist you in making the debt collector produce the original documents so that you can show that your signature, Social Security number, and other personal information doesn’t match that of the actual debtor.

-Even if you think you don’t have a defense to the suit, you may want to consult with an attorney to help you understand what you’re facing and explain what could happen if you lose the suit.
+Even if you think you don’t have a defense to the suit, you might want to consult with an attorney to help you understand what you’re facing and explain what could happen if you lose the suit.

-An attorney can advise you about what you should and should not say to a creditor or debt collector.
-And, if you decide to hire the attorney to represent you in the matter, he or she can deal with all communication to and from the creditor or debt collector.
+An attorney can advise you about what you should and should not say (or do) in regards to an old debt.
+And, if you decide to hire the attorney to represent you in the matter, the attorney can deal with all communication to and from the creditor or debt collector.